Palisades State Park

-Palisades State Park is a state park of South Dakota, USA, featuring cliffs and rock formations eroded out of pink Sioux Quartzite.
+Palisades State Park is a state park of South Dakota, United States, featuring cliffs and rock formations eroded out of pink Sioux Quartzite.
 The park is located just south of Garretson, 10 mi off Interstate 90.
-The park address is 48422 256th St. Garretson, South Dakota 57030.
 At only 435 acre, it is South Dakota's second-smallest state park.

 Natural history

 The Sioux Quartzite rocks are 1.2 billion years old and up to 50 ft high.
 They are exposed on either side of Split Rock Creek, which also flows through Split Rock Creek State Park in Minnesota.
 Within the quartzite are deposits of catlinite, a softer mineral essential to many Native American groups to make ceremonial pipes.
 The park lies on the Coteau des Prairies, a plateau on the northern Great Plains.

 Cultural history

 Pioneers settled in the area beginning in 1865.
-In the 1870s Split Rock Creek was harnessed to power a large flour and feed mill, and a town called Palisades formed around it.
+In the 1870s, Split Rock Creek was harnessed to power a large flour and feed mill, and a town called Palisades formed around it.
 Silver was discovered shortly downstream in 1886, prompting a short-lived silver rush but the ore was found to be low quality.
 Three years later Garretson became a railroad junction and most of Palisades relocated to the north.
 A steel truss bridge built over Split Rock Creek in 1908 is on the National Register of Historic Places.